Niksko/blog/content/posts/iac-in-the-home-two-years-on/index.md

 date: 2020-04-11T02:25:23Z
 draft: false
 image: "container-ship.jpg"
+imageAlt: "A black and white image of a container ship, viewed from the rear"
 summary: "After two years of running a home Kubernetes setup, I have more thoughts and lessons about how to run a home cluster."
 ---